·

 • Herbs:

-• Angelica (placenta release)
+• Angelica alcohol tincture (placenta release)

 • Witch Hazel tincture (Excessive bleeding)

-• Red Rasberry Leaf tea (with honey; immediate postpartum drink to support uterus shrinking) (buy in bulk here)
+• Red Rasberry Leaf tea (with honey; immediate postpartum drink to support uterus shrinking)

 • Peppermint essential oil (for the toilet bowl if unable to urinate)